thunderbird/developer-docs/thunderbird-development/fixing-a-bug/try-server.md

 ## Pushing to Try

 Having gained level 1 access and configured Mercurial, you can push to Try.
+In general, it's just a matter of applying your patch(es), selecting which tasks to run, and pushing to try-comm-central.

+### Pushing to Try (New process for Git)

+Since moving Thunderbird source code to Git, we now support running `./mach try`, aligning Thunderbird’s try submission workflow with Firefox.

+One important difference is that `./mach try` must be run from the `comm` repository when submitting to Thunderbird try, whereas Firefox submissions are made from the `source` repository.

+For complete details on using `./mach try`, refer to the Firefox documentation for [Pushing to Try](https://firefox-source-docs.mozilla.org/tools/try/index.html).

+While reading the Firefox documentation, note the following Thunderbird-specific differences:

+- The GitHub repository for Thunderbird is `https://github.com/thunderbird/thunderbird-desktop`
+- The unified Mercurial repository for Thunderbird is `comm-unified`
+- The Thunderbird try repository is `https://hg-edge.mozilla.org/try-comm-central`

+#### Choosing what tasks to run

+You can (and should) control what testing tasks you want to run on your push.
+Several task selection methods are available, including:
+- `./mach try fuzzy` where an interactive interface opens that allows you to select what tasks to run ([see more details](https://firefox-source-docs.mozilla.org/tools/try/selectors/fuzzy.html#understanding-the-interface))
+- `./mach try fuzzy --query <query>` where the query selects the tasks rather than opening an interactive interface ([see more details](https://firefox-source-docs.mozilla.org/tools/try/selectors/fuzzy.html#writing-queries))
+  - `./mach try fuzzy --and -q "mochitest" -q "windows"` is an example of running all windows mochitest tasks
+- `./mach try chooser` is similar to `./mach try fuzzy` except you can choose tasks from a web interface ([see more details](https://firefox-source-docs.mozilla.org/tools/try/selectors/chooser.html))
+- `./mach try again` to re-push your last try push or a previous push - ([see more details](https://firefox-source-docs.mozilla.org/tools/try/selectors/again.html))
+- `./mach try empty` to push to try but not schedule any additional tasks - ([see more details](https://firefox-source-docs.mozilla.org/tools/try/selectors/empty.html))

+### Pushing to Try (Old process for Mercurial)

 In general, it's just a matter of applying your patch(es) and running `hg push -r . try-cc` if you're planning to manually trigger tasks from the **Taskcluster** web interface.

 For pushes via the command line, we recommend using the `push-to-try` extensions in order to simplify the commands required to automatically trigger jobs and tasks on the try server.